ethangclark/r2v/README.md

 # `better-mobx`

 better-mobx is a state-management solution for TypeScript + React.
-It allows you to define your state as `observer`s, which can be referenced from any React function component wrapped in `observable`.
-Whenever any field or subfield on an `observer` updates, only those `observable` components that read from that particular field or subfield update.
+It allows you to define `observable` and `derived` state objects, which can be referenced from any React function component wrapped in `observable`.
+Whenever any field or subfield on an `observable` or `derived` state object updates, only those `observable` components that read from that particular field or subfield update.

+`better-mobx` is a fundamentally different programming model than most state-management solutions, so it's recommended that you read the entire README before using `better-mobx`.

 ## Logging